Syllabus Policies and Statements

 Notice of Class Recording Policy

 Meetings of a course at West Virginia University (WVU), whether online or in-person, may be recorded by the instructor or institution.
 Recordings are not guaranteed and are intended to supplement the planned class session.
 Recordings may be shared by the instructor or institution in accordance with WVU Rules and policies, which may include, but is not limited to, sharing with students, assistants, guest lecturers, and co-facilitators.
 The recordings are owned by and contain intellectual property of WVU.
 The recordings may not be shared, copied, reproduced, redistributed, transferred, or disseminated in any form or by any means without the prior written consent of authorized officials of WVU.
-Students seeking a recording for reasons of academic accommodation must contact WVU’s Office of Accessibility Services.
+Students seeking a recording for reasons of academic accommodation must contact WVU’s Office of Student Accommodations.

 The West Virginia University community is committed to creating and fostering a positive learning and working environment based on open communication, mutual respect, and inclusion.